 - How are varicose veins treated?

 Generally, individuals who have acquired varicose and who don’t feel any discomfort or pain may not need any treatment.
-Otherwise, an appointment with a vein doctor in Peterson will be in order.
+Otherwise, an appointment with a vein doctor in Paterson will be in order.
 The common treatments include surgery, stripping, sclerotherapy (a chemical is inserted into the varicose veins), radiofrequency, and laser treatment among others.

 - How do you know you have varicose veins?